4 Digestion Supporting Tips a Chinese Medicine Practitioner Wants You to Know

 Huang Qi (Astragalus propinquus) helps build digestive Qi while supporting the immune system.
 It’s beneficial for weakness and fatigue.
 It’s a safe herb that can be used long-term to build energy.

 Ling Zhi (Reishi mushroom or Ganoderma lucidum) supports longevity and digestion through its strong tonic properties.
 It calms and soothes the heart, especially when insomnia and forgetfulness due to depletion occur.
-It also works to build the Spleen and Lung Qi.
+It also helps build Spleen and Lung Qi.

-These are just some things you can do to support your digestion with the wisdom of Traditional Chinese Medicine.
+These are just some things you can do to support your digestion, guided by the wisdom of Traditional Chinese Medicine.
 Want to learn more?
 Be sure to check out my program, Calm and Renew, to heal your digestion once and for all.

 Chinese Medicine for Yoga Online Training